-14.1 The award of any degree qualification shall be based on a student's performance in such examinations or other tests of learning or ability which have been approved by the University for the courses constituting the degree and award concerned.

-14.2 Grading of Courses
+- 14.1 The award of any degree qualification shall be based on a student's performance in such examinations or other tests of learning or ability which have been approved by the University for the courses constituting the degree and award concerned. - 14.2 Grading of Courses

-14.2.1 Courses are graded according to the following schedule:
+14.2.1 C ourses are graded a according to the following schedule:

-Letter Grade Grade Point Grade Definitions A+ 4.3 Excellent: Strong evidence of original thinking; A A- 4.0 3.7 good organization, capacity to analyze and synthesize; superior grasp of subject matter; evidence of extensive knowledge base.
-B+ B B- 3.3 3.0 2.7 Good: Evidence of grasp of subject, some evidence of critical capacity and analytic ability; reasonable understanding of issues; evidence of familiarity with literature.
-C+ C C- 2.3 2.0 1.7 Adequate: Student who is profiting from the university experience; understanding of the subject; ability to develop solutions to simple problems in the material.
+Letter Grade Grade Point Grade Definitions A+ 4.3 Excellent: Strong evidence of original thinking; А 4.0 good organization, capacity to analyze A- 3.7 and synthesize; superior grasp of subject matter; evidence of extensive knowledge base.
+B+ 3.3 Good: Evidence of grasp of subject, some В 3.0 evidence of critical capacity and analytic B- 2.7 ability; reasonable understanding of issues; evidence of familiarity with literature.
+C+ 2.3 Adequate: Student who is profiting from the university С 2.0 • experience; understanding of the subject; C- 1.7 ability to develop solutions to simple problems in the material.
 D 1.0 Marginal: Sufficient familiarity with the subject matter to enable the student to progress without repeating the course.
 F 0.0 Failure: Little evidence of familiarity with the subject matter; weakness in critical and analytic skills; limited, or irrelevant use of literature.

-P Pass: "Pass" in a pass-fail course.
-Courses to be graded on a pass-fail basis are specifically identified in the course catalogue.
+Р Pass: "Pass" in a pass-fail course.
+Courses to be

+graded on a pass-fail basis are specifically

+identified in the course catalogue.

-[Note: A grade with an asterisk (e.g. B+) is excluded in the calculation of GPA.
+[Note: A grade with an asterisk (e.g. B+\) is excluded from the calculation of GPA.
 The credits earned will not be counted toward the minimum credit requirement for graduation but will be counted toward the maximum number of credit units permitted.]